trains-worldexpresses.com

 England had started a meter gauge line at the harbor Weston on North Borneo island in 1898.
 Even at the beginning of the 21st century nice 2-6-2 locomotives, delivered by Vulcan Foundry in 1956, steamed on that Sabah State Railway.
 Small diesels still haul passenger trains from Kota Kinabalu to Tenom through the picturesque Padas gorge.

 Other island railways in the Pacific area always had local importance only, with the exception of Oahu, a Hawaii island, since 1898 belonging to the USA.
 Railway historian Arthur D. Dubin collected the passenger list of a "Boat Train" Chicago - San Francisco from 1935 with four sleeping-cars, connecting with the steamer "Lurline" for Hawaii.
 On Oahu island the passengers could take the 3ft gauge railway, started in 1889, which used steam locomotives from Alco, Baldwin and Shay.
 From the twenties in addition to the normal trains a 1st class "Limited" carrying tourists every Sunday from Honolulu to Waialua and back is reported.
 On July 12, 1941 the attack on Pearl Harbor stopped Pacific shipping.
 And in 1947 passenger train services on Oahu island ended.
+When the author visited Hawaiian islands in 2014, he could still admire a little railway station at Lahaina on Maui Island, and also preserved steam locomotives.
+This railway was built for agricultural transport, but television showed also a tourist train running there.

 "De Luxe" and other coaches of Philippine National Railways at Manila, October 1977 (William Pearce)